seamusabshere/fuzzy_match/README.markdown

 ### Stop words

 Ignore common and/or meaningless words.
+Applied before normalizers.

 Adding a stop word like `THE` ensures that it is not taken into account when comparing "THE CAT", "THE DAT", and "THE CATT"

+### Normalizers (formerly called tighteners)

+Strip strings down to the essentials.
+Applied after stop words.

+Adding a normalizer like `/(boeing).*(7\d\d)/i` will cause "BOEING COMPANY 747" and "boeing747" to be normalized to "BOEING 747" and "boeing 747", respectively.
+Since things are generally downcased before they are compared, these would be an exact match.

 ## Find options